duvholt/rust-metaheuristic-framework/README.md

 ## Plotting

-Plots are generated with Matplotlib.
+Plots are generated using Python 3 with Matplotlib.
 Data is read from solutions.json in the main directory.
 Generate solutions by using the Rust project.

 ```bash